xpack/xpack-build-box/README.md

 ## The `xbb-source.sh` script

-The build environment includes two more scripts.

-The first script is `xbb-source.sh`, which, if available, should be included with `source` by the build scripts, to define more bash functions to the shell.
+The build environment includes a helper script, `xbb-source.sh`, which should be included with `source` by the build scripts, to define more bash functions to the shell.

 These functions are used to extend the environment with resources available in the XBB folders.

-The `xbb_activate` function is used to extend the `PATH` and the `LD_LIBRARY_PATH` with folders in the XBB folders, in front of existing folders, so that the XBB executables are preferred over the system ones.
+The `xbb_activate` function is used to extend the `PATH` with folders in the XBB folders, in front of existing folders, so that the XBB executables are preferred over the system ones.

-The `xbb_activate_this` function is used to further extend the environment with other definitions, like `PKG_CONFIG_PATH`, the path where `pkg-config` searches for resources, if it is necessary to search for the XBB folders.
-There are also custom variables that can be used as CPPFLAGS and LDFLAGS, that add the XBB folders to the include paths and the library path.

 ## The `pkg-config-verbose` script